 - the fibrous portion of digestate helps improve soil quality, and reduce erosion when spread on land

-Energy produced from digester biogas is categorized as “green energy” or “renewable energy“.
+The energy produced from digester biogas is categorized as “green energy” or “renewable energy“.

 Organic waste or mixed municipal waste when processed in anaerobic digesters (AD plants) contributes to sustainable and renewable energy targets set by regional and national governments, electrical utilities, and large businesses, right across North America and Europe.

-Now that that many jurisdictions have set mandatory RPS (renewable portfolio targets), AD projects are becoming increasingly attractive as one of a portfolio of green energy sources that can contribute to the goal.
+Now that that many jurisdictions have set mandatory RPS (renewable portfolio targets), AD projects are becoming increasingly attractive as one of a portfolio of green energy sources that can contribute to the environmental goal.

 To ensure that enough AD plants are built, tax breaks are increasingly being given to AD plant owners.